neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 ## TL;DR
 * Don't call hex and binary encodings.
 They are just different ways to represent the same number.
 * ASCII and UTF-8 are encodings.
 They are the dictionaries that map bits the computer can understand into characters humans can understand.
-* Unicode is not an encoding, it's an alphabet.
+* Unicode is not an encoding, think of it more as an alphabet.
 * Encoding `!=` encryption.
 * Base64 is not a numeral system like hex or binary.
 It is an encoding similar to ASCII.